 OUR CONCERN #1.

-P. S. Unfortunately, while we are vigorously attacking a competing medication, you can’t expect us to think logically about the body’s T3 supply in the context of T4 from which we derive the vast majority of our T3.
-We are incapable at this time of doing the simple endocrine math of T4 subtraction plus T3 addition.
-However, we will always overemphasize T4-T3 conversion when we’re justifying the opposite math of T4 addition and T3 subtraction.
+… Unfortunately, while we [the ATA] are vigorously attacking a competing medication, you can’t expect us to think logically about the body’s T3 supply in the context of T4 from which we derive the vast majority of our T3.
+We are absolutely incapable at this time of doing the simple endocrine math of T4 subtraction plus T3 addition.
+However, we will always overemphasize T4-T3 conversion when we’re justifying the opposite math of T4 addition and T3 subtraction from blood.
 Doing endocrine math only in one direction enables us to dismiss all our concern for a patient who has chronic T3 levels below reference while on levothyroxine.

-P. S. We will not re-examine the scientific basis of our dogma about “the 14:1 ratio of secretion by the human thyroid gland” in all healthy people even though it is based on a single study of 14 people (Pilo et al, 1990) who were being overdosed with 10 drops of Lugol’s iodine per day during the study.
+… We [the ATA] will not re-examine the scientific basis of our dogma about “the 14:1 ratio of secretion by the human thyroid gland” in all healthy people even though it is based on a single study of 14 people (Pilo et al, 1990) who were being overdosed with many drops of Lugol’s iodine per day during the study.

-P. S. We choose to ignore the scientifically proven fact that a healthy thyroid’s secretion ratio fluctuates and varies from person to person, and over time.
+… We [the ATA] choose to ignore the scientifically proven fact that a healthy thyroid’s secretion ratio fluctuates and varies from person to person, and over time.
 We choose to ignore our past research that shows that the secretion ratio varies based on varying TSH stimulation, and that as TSH rises, even within reference range, T3 secretion ratio rises insofar as the gland is healthy enough to respond to TSH.

-P. S. In spite of the naturally wide fluctuations of the healthy HPT axis, we will not question the logic of applying a statistically-derived average and eternally-static ratio to all thyroid medication we give to all our thyroidless and thyroid-damaged people.
+… In spite of the naturally wide fluctuations of the healthy HPT axis, we [the ATA] will not question the logic of applying a statistically-derived average and eternally-static ratio to all thyroid medication we give to all our thyroidless and thyroid-damaged people.

-P. S. We choose to ignore the fact that bloodstream T4:T3 ratios will always trump secretion/dose ratios when it comes to human health.
+… We [the ATA] choose to ignore the fact that bloodstream T4:T3 ratios will always trump secretion/dose ratios when it comes to human health.
 We are not interested in the studies that associate lower Free T3 with various chronic diseases and all cause mortality because those studies usually exclude treated thyroid patients.
+We like to hope that our LT4 treated thyroid patients are special types of humans who are not at risk of death when their FT3 falls chronically low because they have some extra unconverted T4 floating around in blood.

-P. S. We know from research and clinical practice that we can’t predict a patient’s T4:T3 ratio in blood based on their T4:T3 input in medication.
+… We [the ATA] know from research and clinical practice that we can’t predict a patient’s T4:T3 ratio in blood based on their T4:T3 input in medication.
 Nevertheless, we still claim that in the case of desiccated thyroid, its 4.2:1 ratio will “cause” a certain T4:T3 ratio in blood at any dose.

 OUR CONCERN # 2.